-The SNAP operationalises delivery of holistic person-centred care, providing an alternative to HCP-led approaches to identifying and addressing patient support needs.
-When delivered as intended, it enables identification, expression and discussion of support needs by legitimising support need expression and making care visible.
+The Support Needs Approach for Patients (SNAP)^{12,13} operationalises delivery of holistic person-centred care, providing an alternative to HCP-led approaches to identifying and addressing patient support needs.
+When delivered as intended, it enables identification, expression, and discussion of support needs by legitimising support need expression and making care visible.
 SNAP addresses the rhetoric within policy, good practice guidance and the person-centred care literature espousing the need to involve patients in identifying their needs, goals and preferences by providing HCPs with a mechanism for how a truly holistic person-centred approach can be achieved in everyday practice.